vdae2304/Metodos-Numericos/Documentacion/Shapes.md

 Returns

-* If the `shape_t` is const-qualified, return a copy of the size.
-Otherwise, return a reference to the size along the `i`-th axis.
+* The size along the i-th axis.
+If the `shape_t` is const-qualified, the function returns a reference to `const size_t`.
+Otherwise, it returns a reference to `size_t`.

 Example